This post was last updated on March 13th, 2022

 Deeper Virtual Ice Breaker Questions for Team Building

-If your virtual team has already been functioning for some time, you might dig deeper with questions that stimulate a bit more reflection and thoughts.
+Suppose your virtual team has already been functioning for some time.
+In that case, you might dig deeper with questions that stimulate a bit more reflection and thoughts.

-Here are some examples to help you find the creative virtual ice breaker questions for your next team building or team meeting!
+Here are some examples to help you find the creative virtual ice breaker questions for your next team-building exercise or team meeting!

 - What are some goals that keep you up at night?